CiscoSecurity/tr-05-serverless-google-safe-browsing/README.md

 - Run the suite of unit tests and measure the code coverage:

   `coverage run --source api/ -m pytest --verbose tests/unit/ && coverage report`

-If you want to test the live Lambda you may use any HTTP client (e.g. Postman), just make sure to send requests to your Lambda's `URL` with the `Authorization` header set to `Bearer <JWT>`.

 **NOTE.** If you need input data for testing purposes you can use data from the [observables.json](observables.json) file.